Bulletproof vest: Industrial era

-One of the first examples of commercially sold bulletproof armour was produced by a tailor in Dublin, Ireland in the 1840s.
-The Cork Examiner reported on his line of business in December 1847:
+One of the first examples of commercially sold bulletproof armour was produced by a tailor in Dublin in the 1840s.
+The Cork Examiner reported on his line of business in December 1847.

-Another soft ballistic vest, Myeonje baegab, was invented in Joseon, Korea in the 1860s shortly after the French campaign against Korea.
-The Heungseon Daewongun ordered development of bullet-proof armor because of increasing threats from Western armies.
-Kim Gi-Doo and Gang Yoon found that cotton could protect against bullets if 10 layers of cotton fabric were used.
+Another soft ballistic vest, Myeonje baegab, was invented in Joseon Korea in the 1860s shortly after the punitive 1866 French expedition to Korea.
+The regent of Joseon ordered the development of bulletproof armour because of increasing threats from Western armies.
+Kim Gidu and Gang Yun found that cotton could protect against bullets if 10 layers of cotton fabric were used.
 The vests were used in battle during the United States expedition to Korea, when the US Navy attacked Ganghwa Island in 1871.
 The US Navy captured one of the vests and took it to the US, where it was stored at the Smithsonian Museum until 2007.
 The vest has since been sent back to Korea and is currently on display to the public.

 Simple ballistic armor was sometimes constructed by criminals.
-During the 1880s, a gang of Australian bushrangers led by Ned Kelly made basic armour from plough blades.
-By this time the Victorian Government had a reward for the capture of a member of the Kelly Gang at £8,000 (equivalent to $2 million Australian in 2005).
-One of the stated aims of Kelly was the establishment of a Republic in North East Victoria.
-Each of the four Kelly gang members had fought a siege at a hotel clad in suits of armour made from the mouldboards of ploughs.
-The maker's stamp (Lennon Number 2 Type) was found inside several of the plates.
-The armour covered the men's torsos, upper arms, and upper legs, and was worn with a helmet.
-The suits were roughly made on a creek bed using a makeshift forge and a stringy-bark log as a muffled anvil.
-The suits had a mass of around 44 kg (96 lb) but eventually were of no use as the suits lacked protection for the legs and hands.
+In 1880, a gang of Australian bushrangers led by Ned Kelly devised their own suits of bulletproof armour.
+The suits had a mass of around 44 kg and were fashioned from stolen plough mouldboards, most likely in a crude bush forge and possibly with the assistance of blacksmiths.
+With a cylindrical helmet and apron, the armour protected the wearer's head, torso, upper arms, and upper legs.
+In June 1880, the four outlaws wore the suits in a gunfight with the police, during which Kelly survived at least 18 bullets striking his armour.

-American outlaw and gunfighter Jim Miller was infamous for wearing a steel breastplate over his frock coat as a form of body armor.
+In the 1890s, American outlaw and gunfighter Jim Miller was infamous for wearing a steel breastplate under his frock coat as a form of body armor.
 This plate saved Miller on two occasions, and it proved to be highly resistant to pistol bullets and shotguns.
 One example can be seen in his gun battle with a sheriff named George A. "Bud" Frazer, where the plate managed to deflect all bullets from the lawman's revolver.

-In 1881, Tombstone physician George E. Goodfellow noticed that a faro dealer Charlie Storms who was shot twice by Luke Short had one bullet stopped by a silk handkerchief in his breast pocket that prevented that bullet from penetrating.
-In 1887, he wrote an article titled Impenetrability of Silk to Bullets for the Southern California Practitioner documenting the first known instance of bulletproof fabric.
-He experimented with silk vests resembling medieval gambesons, which used 18 to 30 layers of silk fabric to protect the wearers from penetration.
+In 1881, the Tombstone, Arizona physician George E. Goodfellow noticed that Charlie Storms, who was shot twice by faro dealer Luke Short, had one bullet stopped by a silk handkerchief in his breast pocket that prevented that bullet from penetrating.
+In 1887, he wrote an article titled "Impenetrability of Silk to Bullets" for the Southern California Practitioner documenting the first known instance of bulletproof fabric.
+He experimented with silk vests resembling gambesons that used 18 to 30 layers of silk to protect the wearers from penetration.